tkent198/modRSW_EnKF/README.md

 # modRSW_EnKF
 ## An idealised convective-scale forecast-assimilation framework

-This repository aims to facilitate the transfer of knowledge and continued use of a basic convective-scale forecast -assimilation system developed during TK's PhD (Kent 2016).
+This repository aims to facilitate the transfer of knowledge and continued use of a basic convective-scale forecast-assimilation system developed during TK's PhD (Kent 2016).
 The forecast component comes from an idealised fluid model of convective-scale Numerical Weather Prediction (modRSW; Kent et al. 2017) and the assimilation algorithm is the perturbed-observation Ensemble Kalman Filter (EnKF).
 The following document should contain sufficient instruction for users to download, implement and adapt the source code, which briefly comprises Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis.

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***